Azure/portaldocs/portal-sdk/generated/design-patterns-page-notifications.md

 <img alttext="" src="../media/design-patterns-page-notifications/callout.png"  />
 </div>

-Coachmark is a coachmark that is triggered by user to instruct user to complete a task.
+Coachmark is a callout that is triggered by user to instruct user to complete a task.
 Refer to this [link]( https://developer.microsoft.com/en-us/fluentui#/controls/web/coachmark) for more details.

 Checklist:
 * Provide users evergreen contextual information on the content